rajbos/ghas-mcp-server/README.md

 - list_secret_scanning_alerts: List all secret scanning alerts for a repository
 - list_code_scanning_alerts: List all code scanning alerts for a repository

+Make sure to add these three scopes (read only) to the configured PAT and for the correct organization as well!

 # Example configuration
 Add this to your comfiguration.
 For VS Code it would look like this:
 ``` json